jeromerg/NCase/README.md

 It looks very similar to usual unit tests.
 You recognize the three groups of statements *Arrange, Act and Assert*.
 But contrary to conventional tests, this one actually covers 6 test cases instead of 1!
 Why?
 Because the properties `Age`, `Sex` and `HasPenicillinAllergy` are assigned multiple times contiguously inside a definition of type `AllCombinations`.
 In that case, Ncase performs the cartesian product of all assignments grouped by property.
 Here for example, it generates 6 test cases: 3 x 2 x 1 = 6.

-NCase replays each test case one by one and calls the act and asserts declared in `ActAndAssert(...)`. `ActAndAssert` records all result for all test cases and finally notify the test framework, here `Nunit`, that all tests were successful or some failed.
+NCase replays each test case one by one and calls the act and asserts declared in `ActAndAssert(...)`.
+Finally, `ActAndAssert` records all individual results and notify the test framework, here `Nunit`, that all tests were successful or some failed.

 Installation
 ------------